giellalt/lang-mhr/mhr.md

 The analysis give double analysis because of optional semtags.
 We go for the one with semtag.

 * * *
 <small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-mhr/blob/main/src/cg3/functions.cg3)</small>

----

-# C O M M O N  S Á M I  D E P E N D E N C Y   G R A M M A R

-This dep file is for sma, sme, smj, sje.

-# DELIMITERS

-Sentence delimiters are the following: <.> <!> <?> <...> <¶>

-# TAGS AND SETS

-N
-V
-A
-Adv
-CC
-CS
-Inf
-Sup
-Neg
-Num
-Po
-Pr

-Pcle
-Prop

-Pron
-IV
-TV
-COMMA
-DASH
-CITATION to keep colouring we add a "
-HYPHEN
-QMARK
-PUNCT
-LEFT
-RIGHT
-CLB
-Ind
-Pot
-Impr
-ImprtII
-Cond
-ConNeg
-Caus causative eus
-VGen
-Interj
-ABBR
-ACR
-Prs
-Prt
-Cmpnd
-RCmpnd
-PrfPrc
-PrsPrc
-Actor
-Actio
-Ger
-Indef
-Nom
-Acc
-Ill
-Com
-Gen
-Ess

-IM For fao

-## POS sub-categories

-## Syntactic tags and sets

-### Syntactic tags in input to this file

-### Syntactic tags added in this file

-* @FMV : finite main verb
-- oaidná: Son oaidná ollislaš gova. - She sees the whole picture
-* infinite main verb
-* @FAUX : finite auxiliary verb
-- ferte: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
-* @FMVdic : finite main verb introducing direct speech
-* @IMVdic : infinite main verb introducing direct speech
-* @FS-IMV : infinite main verb of subclause
-* @FS-IAUX : infinite auxiliary verb in subclause
-* @FS-N<IAUX : infinite auxiliary verb of a relative subclause
-* @FS-N<IMV : infinite main verb of a relative subclause
-* @FS-OBJ : finite verb in subclause functioning as object
-* @FS-OBJ> : finite verb in subclause functioning as object
-* @FS-<OBJ : finite verb in subclause functioning as object
-* @FS-SUBJ : finite verb in subclause functioning as subject
-* @FS-SUBJ> : finite verb in subclause functioning as subject
-* @FS-<SUBJ : finite verb in subclause functioning as subject
-* @FS-ADVL> : finite verb in subclause functioning as adverbial to the left of the main clause
-* @FS-<ADVL : finite verb in subclause functioning as adverbial to the right of the main clause
-* @FS-ACC>> : finite verb in subclause, object of speechact verb
-* @S< : a clause modifying a sentence to the right of it
-* @FS-ADVL : finite verb in subclause ...
-* @-FS-<ADVL : infinite subclause - eus
-* @-FS-ADVL> : infinite subclause - eus
-* @FS-N< : relative clause to N
-* @FS->N : relative clause to N to the left side of it - eus
-* @FS-VFIN< : finite verb in sentence, statement
-- eai: Idja ii leat šat, eai ge sii dárbbaš lámppá dahje beaivváža čuovgga, dasgo Hearrá Ipmil lea sin čuovga. - The night is not anymore, they do not need the lamp- or day- light either, because God the Lord is their light.
-* @FS-<APP : finite subclause functioning as an apposition
-* @ICL-ADVL : non-finite subclause ...
-* @ICL-AUX< : "right" argument of auxiliary (?)
-* @ICL-OBJ : infinitival clause object
-* @ICL-SUBJ : infinitival clause subject
-* @ICL-P< : infinitival clause complement of preprosition
-* @IAUX : non-finite auxiliary
-* <mv> : main verb.
-A temporarily tag omitted in the end of the file.
-* <aux> : auxilary verb.
-A temporarily tag omitted in the end of the file.

-### fao syntags

-* @>V

-### kal syntags

-* @INS :
-* @<INS :
-* @INS> :

-### eus syntags

-* @FS-SPRED : finite verb in subclause functioning as a subject predicate - eus, but not sure if in use

-### Syntactic set definitions

-# Dep grammar

-Correction rules

-* **muitalit**

-* **XX**

-* **XX**

-* **XX**

-* **faoSumId=Rel**

-## The finite verb

-# Mapping rules

-**lgRemove** removes the language tags <sma>, <sme>,  etc, before proceeding to the dep file.

-* * *

-<small>This (part of) documentation was generated from [src/cg3/dependency.cg3](https://github.com/giellalt/lang-mhr/blob/main/src/cg3/dependency.cg3)</small>

----

 S Y N T A C T I C   F U N C T I O N S   F O R   S Á M I

 Sámi language technology project 2003-2014, University of Tromsø #